Lovely Refinement Primary

 The thing is, getting past loneliness takes both quick actions and steady habits.
 Something as simple as texting an old friend or signing up for that class you've been thinking about can give you immediate relief.
 But the stuff that really keeps loneliness away long-term?
 That's the regular volunteering, the hobby groups, and being willing to open up to people bit by bit.

-Here's what I want you to remember: you deserve to feel connected and like you belong somewhere.
-Those lonely feelings you're having?
-They don't mean something's wrong with you – they just mean you're human and you need meaningful relationships like all of us do.
+You deserve to feel connected and like you belong somewhere.
+Those lonely feelings don't mean something's wrong with you—they mean you're human and you need meaningful relationships like all of us do.

 If this article helped you, please share it with someone else who might need to read it.
 We're all in this together.